Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 See how monitoring tools in ServicePulse help answer the following questions:

-- **[Which message types take the longest to process?](walkthrough-1.md)** - take a look at individual endpoint performance and decide where to optimize.
+- **[Which message types take the longest to process?](walkthrough-1.md):** take a look at individual endpoint performance and decide where to optimize.

-- **[Which endpoints have the most work to do?](walkthrough-2.md)** - look for peaks of traffic and decide when to scale out.
+- **[Which endpoints have the most work to do?](walkthrough-2.md):** look for peaks of traffic and decide when to scale out.

-- **[Are any of the endpoints struggling?](walkthrough-3.md)** - find hidden problems in them system and fix them before messages start to fail.
+- **[Are any of the endpoints struggling?](walkthrough-3.md):** find hidden problems and fix them before messages start to fail.

 include: next-steps